Paul McShane (rugby league): Leeds Rhinos

-Hull FC (loan)
+Hull F.C. (loan)

 In April 2010, McShane signed for Hull F.C. on a one-month loan deal.
 He made 4 appearances for the club.
 McShane made a further 9 Super League appearances for Leeds in 2010.
 He also scored his first try, against Harlequins RL.

 Widnes Vikings (loan)

 In May 2012, Widnes Vikings signed McShane on a loan deal for the rest of the season.
 McShane made 11 appearances during this period, scoring 3 tries and kicking 4 goals.

-Hunslet Hawks (loan)
+Hunslet Hawks (DR)

-McShane played for the Hunslet Hawks on loan during 2013.
+McShane played for the Hunslet Hawks in the RFL Championship during 2013, through their dual registration arrangement with Leeds.